gshipley/enterprise_training/AdminTraining.md

 ##**Building the *todo* application**

-At this point, we should have an application called *todo* created and have PostgreSQL embedded in the application to use as our datastore.
+At this point, we should have an application named *todo* created as well as having PostgreSQL embedded in the application to use as our datastore.
 Now we can begin working on the application.

 ###**Creating Domain Model**